carlsborg/dust/README.md

 dust$ terminate worker[4-5] # terminate nodes named worker4, worker5
 ```

-## Usage

-DustCluster lets you perform cluster-wide parallel ssh and node operations on AWS ec2 instances, using
-wildcard and filter expressions to target nodes.

-It also lets you easily bring up a new cluster from a minimal spec, with security groups, placement groups,
-and spot pricing configured, on top of which you can use the cluster ssh feature to set up custom/prototype stacks.
+There is a simple plugin model for adding stateful commands.
 All commands you see in dust cluster are implemented as plugins.
-There is a simple plugin model for adding
-stateful commands.

 ### Getting started

 At a bash prompt, drop into a dust shell: